Ring of Jumping Gear Guide 5e: Backflip Over a Goblin!

 Otherwise, this is one of the simplest spells/magic items in D&D. Well, it is until you start trying to calculate how far the Ring of Jumping actually lets you jump.

-Jumping in DnD 5e
+Jumping Distances in DnD 5e

 How far you can jump in D&D 5e is dependent on two things: first, whether you are trying to jump horizontally or vertically, and second, whether or not you have at least 10 feet of movement before you jump.

-• Horizontal Jumping Distance: If you have a 10 foot of movement to use for a run up, your horizontal jumping distance (measured in feet) is equal to your Strength score.
+• Horizontal Jumping Distance: If you have a 10-foot of movement to use for a run up, your horizontal jumping distance (measured in feet) is equal to your Strength score.
 If you don’t have 10 foot of movement to run up, that distance is halved.
 Either way, each foot of distance jumped costs 1 foot of movement for the turn.

-• Vertical Jumping Distance: When you jump vertically with 10 feet of run up, you leap into the air a number of feet equal to 3 + your Strength modifier (minimum of 0 feet).
+• Vertical Jumping Distance: When you jump vertically with 10-feet of run up, you leap into the air a number of feet equal to 3 + your Strength modifier (minimum of 0 feet).
 If you make a standing vertical jump, the distance is halved.
 Either way, each foot of the jump costs 1 foot of movement.

 Jump amplifies existing ability rather than leveling the playing field.
 Put a Ring of Jumping on a character with an 18 or even 20 in Strength, and you start to get some wild figures.
 How about a vertical jump distance of 24 feet?
 Or a horizontal leap of 60 feet?

-Of course, we then run into the issue of whether or not you can use the Jump spell to move further than your character’s movement in a single round.
 The Ring of Jumping doesn’t actually let you move; you just spend more of your movement speed jumping rather than walking, running, or moving in some other way.

-Interpreting the rules as written, the answer would seem to be “no,” as jumping (like walking or flying or climbing) costs movement, and you can’t move more than your movement in a single round without taking the Dash action.
-The same would apply to jumping.
-You’re moving farther, not faster.
+Interpreting the rules as written, you can argue the answer would seem to be “no extra movement,” as jumping (like walking or flying or climbing) costs movement, and you can’t move more than your movement in a single round without taking the Dash action.

 That’s everything you need to know about the Ring of Jumping, folks.
 So get out there and somersault over some goblins!
 And, until next time, happy adventuring.